Master Control Under Pressure

 1. Ankle Strategy

 For small wobbles, your ankles make tiny, quick adjustments.
-It’s your body’s first and most efficient defense.

 2. Hip Strategy